-Private sector hiring disappoints in November, with just 67,000 added
+Private-sector hiring disappoints in November, with just 67,000 jobs added

-Job growth stumbled in November, with private payrolls increasing by a mere 67,000 jobs, according to the latest ADP National Employment Report.
+Job growth stumbled in November, with private payrolls increasing by a mere 67,000 jobs, according to the latest ADP National Employment Report published on Wednesday.

 Continue Reading Below